MicrosoftDocs/powerbi-docs/powerbi-docs/service-dashboard-tiles.md

 3. To close the action menu, select a blank area in the canvas.

 ### Select (click) a tile
-When you select a tile, what happens next depends on how the tile was created and if it has a [custom link](service-dashboard-edit-tile.md).
-If it has a custom link, selecting the tile takes you to that link.
-Otherwise, selecting the tile takes you to the report, Excel Online workbook, SSRS report that is on-premises, or Q&A question that was used to create the tile.
+When you select a tile, what happens next depends on how you created the tile.
+Also, if it has a [custom link](service-dashboard-edit-tile.md), selecting the tile takes you to that link.
+Otherwise, selecting the tile takes you to the report, Excel Online workbook, on-premises Reporting Services report, or Q&A question that was used to create the tile.

 > [!NOTE]
 > The exception to this is video tiles created directly on the dashbaord using **Add tile**.
 Selecting a video tile (that was created this way) causes the video to play right there on the dashboard.